johnsolojoseph/hi-lite/README.md

 ## DB

-- Mongoose for the object data mapper
+- Mongoose for the object data mapper and login system

 ## To Run Application